Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment/accurate_modes.md

 One of the most accurate and easiest bombing modes to use is Dive Toss.

 It only requires direct line of sight and for the correct drag coeficient input to the WRCS.

-By default, you can use most mk80 series of bombs thanks to their low drag coeficient.
+The correct drag coeficient can be obtained under the DT selection in the bombing calculator.

 By default, a 45 degree dive, should see consistent results with the default settings, using mk80 series bombs.
 (Mk82, Mk84, Mk81, mk83)

-The bombing calculator, can be used to obtain the correct drag coeficcient.

 The pilot flies a dive attack on the target while the WSO obtains accurate target range information using the radar.
 Once the target is designated, the